salar96/MEP-Orthogonal-NMF/README.md

 For example, for a dataset that consists of 16 psudu-symmetric clusters as illustrated if Fig 1, the DA finds the cluster centers:
 ![index](https://user-images.githubusercontent.com/50495107/182255163-d78a7d72-ea34-4a4f-ba32-5afc1fbfcd38.png)

+Where in this animation below, you can see how by increasing the value of $\beta$ these cluster centers split.
+In the beginning, there is only one cluster center, and as the value of $\beta$ reaches a critical value for a cluster center, that cluster center will bifurcate, Here animation_frame is equivalent to $\beta$ values.
 ![ezgif com-gif-maker(1)](https://user-images.githubusercontent.com/50495107/182254523-c07d2473-0a44-4261-b90f-74c6b022b1d7.gif)